sharad-vm/statistics-stroopeffect/investigation.md

 **5. Now, perform the statistical test and report your results.
 What is your confidence level and your critical statistic value?
    Do you reject the null hypothesis or fail to reject it?
 Come to a conclusion in terms of the experiment task.
    Did the results match up with your expectations?**

+   Based on the alternative hypothesis, the appropriate test that should be conducted is one tailed positive direction test.

+   Words in the lists (or sample size), n = 24

+   Degrees of freedom,                 df = 23

+   t-critical for \alpha = .05, t-critical = 1.714

+   Std error of the mean, SEM = 4.79/\sqrt 24 = 0.979

+   Mean difference = 22.01 - 14.05 = 7.96

+   t-statistic = Mean difference/SEM = 7.96/0.979 = 8.13

+   Because the t-statistic is greater than the t-critical, it is safe to reject the null hypothesis.
+This means that it does take longer to say the color out loud in the condition of incongruent words than congruent words.

+   The p-value in this case is greater than 0.05 and the results are statistically significant.

+**6. Optional: What do you think is responsible for the effects observed?
+Can you think of an alternative or similar task that would result in a similar effect?
+Some research about the problem will be helpful for thinking about these two questions!**